 I prefer my way using young, green broad beans.
 Would a rose smell any different if you gave it another name?
 Byesar or broad bean hummus, it's all the same; a fantastic side dish to go with any salad.

-Finally the obese world is getting around - very reluctantly - to accepting that it's carbs, and particularly refined carbs that are adding on the pounds that are leading us to pain, pills and disability.
+Finally the obese world is getting around - very reluctantly - to accepting that it's carbs, and particularly refined starches that are adding on the pounds that are leading us to pain, pills and disability.

 Unfortunately, all carbs are coming under the spotlight, and if you are seriously overweight, then I strongly recommend that you purchase a glucometer and test what legumes in general and hummus in particular does to your blood sugar.